SarahOPC/SportSee/front/README.md

 ### Tools

-To create this profile page, we used the JS framework React for the code part and for the graphics, we chose to use Recharts.
+To create this profile page, we used the JS framework React for the code part and for the graphics, we chose to use Recharts library.
 The design follows a Figma mockup.